TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 6/Mark 6.18.md

 ---

-For John said unto Herod, It is not lawful for thee to have thy brother's wife.
+For John said to Herod, "It is not lawful for you to have your brother's wife."